Active Directory integration known issues

-- When you add a new attribute to an AD domain, restart every Okta AD Agent connected to the domain.
-If the Okta AD Agents are not restarted, an Active Directory restriction causes the AD agents to base-64 encode the new attribute's values.
+- When you add a new attribute to an AD domain, restart every Okta AD agent connected to the domain.
+If an Okta AD agent isn't restarted, an Active Directory restriction causes the AD agents to base-64 encode the new attribute's values.

 - Sometimes, group membership information for AD-sourced users that is imported into Okta during Just-In-Time (JIT) provisioning isn't removed by full or incremental imports.
 Subsequent JIT or profile updates are required to update group membership information.

 - When the provisioning settings indicate Do nothing when users are deactivated, users remain active in Okta.
 When a single source provides user profile attributes, deactivated users are disconnected from the source and Okta becomes the source for user profile attributes.